-These markets are also the perfect places to pick up handmade gifts, ornate festive decorations or some tasty treats for those Christmas hampers!
+These markets are also the perfect places to pick up handmade gifts, ornate festive decorations, or some tasty treats for those Christmas hampers!
 With so many Christmas markets to visit; here are just some of the ones that are guaranteed to get you in the festive spirit!

-Austria: From around mid-November to the end of December, you can enjoy the Austrian Christmas markets in its cities as well as in the more alpine towns and villages.
+From around mid-November to the end of December, you can enjoy the Austrian Christmas markets in its cities as well as in the more alpine towns and villages.
 Steeped in tradition, the ‘December Market’ in Vienna dates back to 1298 and is often regarded as the predecessor to the Christmas Market.

 The French city of Lille, renowned for its Christmas shopping and delicious cuisine, is a great destination if you prefer to go by train.
 In less than an hour and a half on Eurostar, you can visit the picturesque Place Rihour which hosts Lille’s Christmas market, which takes place between the last week of November until the 30th of December.
-Here, you’ll find nearly 100 stalls selling gifts galore, surrounded by the town covered in garlands and a centre piece that cannot be missed – a giant Ferris wheel.
+Here, you’ll find nearly 100 stalls selling gifts galore, surrounded by the town covered in garlands and a centrepiece that cannot be missed – a giant Ferris wheel.

-Sip some spicy mulled wine, glögg, or sample the saffron buns, saffransbullar, and be sure to take home some traditional Swedish Christmas sweets like Knack a Christmas toffee.
+Sip some spicy mulled wine, glögg, or sample the saffransbullar.
+Also, be sure to take home some traditional Swedish Christmas sweets like Knack a Christmas toffee.
 To top it all off, this is one of the cities you’re most likely to be guaranteed a dusting of snow.
 What better way to complete your Christmas market trip?